 Where to Stay: Accommodations and Typical Costs

 In Napa Valley, lodging is polished and pricey.
-You’ll find stunning resorts, boutique inns, and high-end B&Bs — particularly in Yountville, St. Helena, and downtown Napa.
-Staying close to the tasting action is convenient, but that convenience commands a premium.
-Weekend rates at well-located properties can climb well above $400–$500 per night during peak season (spring and fall weekends are especially competitive).
+You’ll find stunning resorts, boutique inns, and high-end bed and breakfasts, particularly in Yountville, St. Helena, and downtown Napa.
+Staying close to the tasting action is convenient, but that convenience comes at a premium.
+Weekend rates at well-located properties can climb well above $400 to $500 a night during peak season, and spring and fall weekends are especially competitive.

-Budget-conscious travelers do have options: staying in the city of Napa rather than mid-valley towns can save meaningfully, and midweek visits typically drop rates across the board.
-Our roundup of cheap and free things to do in Napa Valley pairs well with a budget-friendly lodging strategy — you don’t have to spend big to have a genuinely great trip.
+Budget-conscious travelers do have options.
+Staying in the city of Napa rather than a mid-valley town can save meaningfully, and midweek visits typically drop rates across the board.
+Our roundup of budget-friendly things to do in Napa Valley pairs well with a lower-cost lodging strategy; you don’t have to spend big to have a genuinely great trip.

 Food and Dining: Napa’s Glamour vs. Sonoma’s Soul